 1. Hoxx VPN LOGS Your Web Activity

-Also, they don’t guarantee that your personal information is safe while using their software.
+Additionally, they don’t guarantee that your personal information is safe while using their software.

 Not only are they logging your information, they’re also reserving the right to save it.
 But that’s alright because they won’t share it, right?